insdaguirre/Stock_Hub/README.md

 ## Deployment

-This application is designed to be deployed on Render.
+This application is designed to be deployed on Railway (Web + Worker) with Redis.
+Frontend is deployed separately.

 ## Local Development